shawnhuyiwen/pulse/docs/Methodology/BloodChemistryMethodology.md

 @anchor bloodchemistry-assessments
 Assessments
 -----------

+### Arterial Blood Gas Test

+An arterial blood gas test is a measure of the oxygen and carbon dioxide in the blood and the blood pH.
+These factors are used to identify poor lung or kidney function.
+Many conditions can be associated with an imbalance of blood oxygen, carbon dioxide, and pH, such as COPD and asthma.
+A complete list of the components of this assessment and the results can be found in the [Validation](@ref bloodchemistry-validation-assessments) section.

 ### Complete Blood Count

 A CBC is a blood test that is used to assess a patient&rsquo;s overall health.
 It measures several components of the blood including red blood cells, white blood cells, hemoglobin concentration, and hematocrit.
 When measured, these values can reveal a variety of disorders, including anemia and infection.
 A complete list of the components of this assessment and the results can be found in the [Validation](@ref bloodchemistry-validation-assessments) section.